Arthurkhan/art-shipping-calculator-pro/updates/2025-06-10-fix-override-parameter-preview.md

 **Feature**: Fix Parameter Preview for Custom Shipping Parameters

 ## Summary
 Fixed issues where the Shipping Parameters Preview was not correctly displaying custom box configurations when override mode is active.
 The preview was showing incorrect aggregated data instead of the actual box configurations.
 Also fixed the FedEx API payload generation to properly handle multiple box configurations.
+Additionally fixed validation logic that was incorrectly requiring collection/size selection even when override mode was enabled.

 ## Problems Identified
 1. ParameterPreview shows average weight (4.5kg) instead of total weight (18kg) when multiple boxes are configured
 2. Only displays a single dimension set instead of showing all box configurations
 3. The aggregated data from `getOverrideData()` was using average weight which could cause FedEx API validation errors
 4. The 400 Bad Request error was likely due to sending invalid weight/dimension combinations
+5. **NEW**: Validation logic was still requiring collection and size selection even when override mode was enabled

 ## Changes Made